makersacademy/chitter-challenge/README.md

 ----

+Instructions:

-Setup Peeps and Users tables using PSQL commands in ./SQL/01_create__tables.sql
+* Setup Peeps and Users tables using PSQL commands in ./SQL/01_create__tables.sql
+* Run bundle
+* Run rackup
+* Navigate to /new_user

 ----